cipriponta/RaspberryPi-Smart-Car/README.md

 8. [X] Access the rpi physically and test if the camera can display video in real time
 9. [X] Establish a client server connection between rpi and pc
 10. [ ] Stream video to pc
+11. [ ] Try to create timer interrupts